aaaamida/dunsthist/README.md

-simple dunst notification history list display
+simple dunst notification history list display (for personal use case)